Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/24_resourcing.md

 We have also learnt that multiple configuration files can be applied at once in order to tailor a run, with workflow-specific configurations required for minimal execution of the workflow, system-specific configurations to get it running on a specific HPC, and further custom configurations tailored to our requirements.

+!!! question

-❓ **Question:** Into which of our 3 configuration files do you think we should add the cores and memory requests for the `FASTQC` process?
+    Into which of our 3 configuration files do you think we should add the cores and memory requests for the `FASTQC` process?

+??? abstract "Show answer"

     If you answered "any", you are correct in your understanding that adding the resource requests to any of our 3 configs would lead to a successful run.
 But since we have chosen our memory value specifically for Gadi|Setonix, this is a **system-specific configuration**.
 While specific to the HPC, it is also specific to our unique run of the data - these resource values would not be suitable to a colleague who wanted to run the workflow over samples with more than one pair of fastq files each of much larger size.
 Since the resources are ***both system specific and use-case specific*** they should ideally be specified within the `config/custom.config` file.

 The next part of the puzzle is understanding how we can assign these resources for the `FASTQC` process.
 Our custom config currently assigns the same resources to *all* processes in the workflow, under the `process` scope.
 To specify which process or processes to apply a set of resources to, we can use the Nextflow `withName` directive.